t3rn/t3rn/client/grandpa-ranger/README.md

 ### AuthoritySetChanges:
 AuthoritySet cahnges are currently not handled.
 I had some issues finding the correct justification to handle the update, which is why I changed the approach with the justification in general.
 In realychain.ts we now store all incoming justifications.
 We should then be able to detect authoritySetUpdates by decoding them.
 I have left some comments in the place where this should be implemented.

+### Submitting header_range for parachain:
+Currently doesn't work, because the header we submit via `submitParachainHeader` is not found be the listener.
+I suspect that the RPC we use points to a different chain, then the parachain.

 ## Run a Demo:
 To run the demo, a couple of things are required to run in parallel.
 Here a quick rundown: